Most common causes of PEI

 - improve stool consistency

-- Mimic the normal physiological conditions of a healthy pancreas in levels of dosing and timing1
+- Mimic the normal physiological conditions of a healthy pancreas, when the correct dosage and timing of administration is used.1

 *Steatorrhoea is a late-stage symptom and occurs when over 90% of normal pancreas function is lost.
 Hence, diagnosis should be made before the presence of steatorrhoea.